Tonsil Stones - Also Known As Tonsilloliths

 Yes.
 Tonsil stones can cause severe halitosis.

-Can I remove tonsil stones myself?
+How to remove tonsil stones yourself.

 Many tonsil stones fall off alone, but some people also remove them with a toothbrush or cotton tip applicator.
 Home rinses are a safe way to help loosen and remove tonsil stones.
 If severe, they may need to be surgically removed as well as accompanied by a tonsillectomy.
 You should never attempt removing a tonsil stone with any type of metal instrument in your mouth.
 This is very dangerous and can cause severe damage to the delicate tissues of your throat.

 Is it okay to leave tonsil stones in my mouth?